 - a.
-Aboriginal and Torres Strait Islander applicants

-- b.
-Female applicants

-- c.
-Applicants from a rural origin
+Aboriginal and Torres Strait Islander applicants - b. female applicants - c. applicants with a rural origin and connection

 These initiatives are designed to provide these applicants with the best opportunity to be assessed for the training program throughout the Selection process.
 More information can be found in the Regulations (section 6.3).